codio-content/cs-intro-python-operators/.guides/content/11-8-Debugging-311e.md

     Another kind of check compares the results of two different computations to see if they are consistent.
 This is called a “consistency check”.

 Format the output:
 :   Formatting debugging output can make it easier to spot an error.
-We saw an example in Section [factdebug].
-Another tool you might find useful is the <span>pprint</span> module, which provides a <span>pprint</span> function that displays built-in types in a more human-readable format (<span>pprint</span> stands for “pretty print”).
+We saw an example in Section 6.9.
+Another tool you might find useful is the <span>`pprint`</span> module, which provides a <span>pprint</span> function that displays built-in types in a more human-readable format (<span>pprint</span> stands for “pretty print”).

 Again, time you spend building scaffolding can reduce the time you spend debugging.